-- This recommendation is intended to address three issues in the current approach to ESA funding: (1) funding cliffs, (2) the resource needs of students at lower concentration tiers, and (3) ESA funding historically increasing at a slower rate than foundation funding - Funding cliffs: Arkansas' current ESA funding formula provides funding based on three different funding tiers, which creates "cliffs" at each tier threshold - For example, a 1,000-student district with 69 percent of its students qualifying for free or reduced-price lunches (FRL) would currently receive \$362,940 (1,000 x .69 x \$526).
-If the districts added just one percent more FRL students, funding would increase to \$735,700 (1,000 x .70 x \$1,051) - A one percentage change in concentration is effectively worth \$372,760, more than the total amount of funding for the 690 students in the first example - These cliffs embed a high degree of uncertainty in funding and put undue pressure on districts to identify students close to the two cliff thresholds
+Context and supporting evidence: This recommendation is intended to address three issues in the current approach to ESA funding: (1) funding cliffs, (2) the resource needs of students at lower concentration tiers, and (3) ESA funding historically increasing at a slower rate than foundation funding.

+Arkansas' current ESA funding formula provides funding based on three different funding tiers, which creates "cliffs" at each tier threshold.
+For example, a 1,000-student district with 69 percent of its students qualifying for free or reduced-price lunches (FRL) would currently receive \$362,940 (1,000 x .69 x \$526).
+If the districts added just one more FRL student, increasing funding would increase to \$735,700 (1,000 x .70 x \$1,051).
+A one percentage change in concentration is effectively worth \$372,760, more than the total amount of funding for the 690 students in the first example.
+These cliffs embed a high degree of uncertainty in funding and put undue pressure on districts to identify students close to the two cliff thresholds.

-- Students in lower concentration tiers: the data analysis indicates that a school's concentration of poverty, or the percentage of economically disadvantaged students within a school, is not a statistically significant predictor of proficiency. - In contrast, study findings indicated that an individual student being from an economically disadvantaged background is in fact a strong and statistically significant predictor of academic performance. - Compared to their wealthier peers, students who were economically disadvantaged were more than seven percentage points less likely to achieve proficiency in math and English. - These findings suggest it is more prudent to examine individual student economic status when analyzing student performance, as opposed to a focus on school-level poverty
+Additionally, the data analysis indicates that a school's concentration of poverty, or the percentage of economically disadvantaged students within a school, is not a statistically significant predictor of proficiency.
+In contrast, study findings indicated that an individual student being from an economically disadvantaged background is in fact a strong and statistically significant predictor of academic performance.
+Compared to their wealthier peers, students who were economically disadvantaged were more than seven percentage points less likely to achieve proficiency in math and English.
+These findings suggest it is more prudent to examine individual student economic status when analyzing student performance, as opposed to a focus on school-level poverty.

-- ESA funding vs. foundation funding over time: foundation funding through the matrix has historically increased at a higher rate than ESA funding - As noted in Recommendation 1, feedback from districts and analysis of expenditures indicates that ESA funds are being used to support other student groups and provide resources for all students, further diluting the potential positive impact of funding for economically disadvantaged students
+Further, foundation funding through the matrix has historically increased at a higher rate than ESA funding.
+As noted in Recommendation 1, feedback from districts and analysis of expenditures indicates that these funds are being used to support other student groups and provide resources for all students, further diluting the potential positive impact of funding for economically disadvantaged students.

-- New ESA formula: the new ESA formula should focus on targeting a more similar level of resources for all eligible students to better align with the student performance research findings - The formula can then include a concentration of poverty adjustment that provides additional resources for districts with the highest concentration of economically disadvantaged students - The formula should be smooth, ensuring that there are no cliffs in the system - The new formula should use a weighted adjustment linked to the matrix foundation amount (base) - The creation of the adjustment can be based on a per-pupil amount but then expressed as a weight of the base - This will allow the ESA funding to rise over time with the foundation amount - The study team recommends that all ESA funds be distributed through this formula mechanism instead of provided funding through two streams: the ESA funding categorical and an ESA grant match program
+The study team suggests that a new ESA formula be implemented in light of the issues described above.
+First, the new ESA formula should focus on targeting a more similar level of resources for all eligible students to better align with the student performance research findings.
+The formula can then include a concentration of poverty adjustment that provides additional resources for districts with the highest concentration of economically disadvantaged students, but the formula should be smooth, ensuring that there are no cliffs in the system.
+The study team also recommends that the new formula be a weighted adjustment linked to the matrix foundation amount (base).
+The creation of the adjustment can be based on a per-pupil amount but then expressed as a weight of the base.
+This will allow the ESA funding to rise over time in conjunction with changes to the foundation amount.

+The study team recommends that all ESA funds be distributed through this formula mechanism instead of provided funding through two streams: the ESA funding categorical and an ESA grant match program.

-The Committees should consider removing special education funding from the resources matrix and provide funding based on actual special education students served
+Recommendation 7: The Committees should consider removing special education funding from the resource matrix and provide funding based on actual special education students served.